Newman Darby: Biography

 He was born in 1928 and grew up in Wilkes-Barre, Pennsylvania and began building boats when he was 12.
 His first boat sank, but he fished it out of the Susquehanna River, near his home, and made it into a home for snakes.

-Darby and his wife made their home in Saint Johns, Florida, where he died on December 3, 2016 at the age of 88.
+Darby and his wife made their home in Saint Johns, Florida, where he died on December 3, 2016, at the age of 88.

 Sailboard

-Darby is known and recognized by some as the “Father of Windsurfing”.
-While he was decided against seeking a patent due to the related expense (and drama), he developed the first craft and marketed it nationally, selling a few hundred boards.
+Darby is known and recognized by some as the first person to develop an early version of the sailboard.
+He had applied for a patent but due to cost he gave up on patenting.
+He developed the early craft and marketed it nationally, selling a hundred boards.
 Darby first conceived of a hand-operated square sail attached to a catamaran in 1948, when he was 20.
 In the mid-1960s, Darby conceived the "Darby Sailboard": a hand-held square rigged "kite" sail on a floating platform for recreational use.
 The craft, sailed with the operator’s back to the sail, was difficult to operate in strong and gusty winds, in particular because the boom could be handled from only one side of the sail.

 Darby had taught himself to sail a 10-foot model on lakes in high wind between 1964 and 1965.
-He published his design in August 1965 Popular Science magazine, which exhibited a primitive rope universal joint) it did refer to a "more complex swivel step for advanced riders not shown."
+He published his design in August 1965 Popular Science magazine, which exhibited a primitive rope universal joint and referred to a "more complex swivel step for advanced riders not shown."
 The sail was like a kite and was sailed with one's back to the sail.
 Popular Science magazine was published in many countries around the world, establishing the Darby sailboard as "prior art" in several legal jurisdictions.

+Soon after Darby published his Sailboard design in Popular Science Jim Drake, a California based aeronautical engineer, created a significantly more modern sailboard design and patented it.
+Drake's version incorporated a wishbone boom that allowed the operator to stand and face the sail from the windward position.
+This dramatically improved performance.
+Other improvement found in Drake’s concept were more efficient hull shape, advanced engineering of the overall design, a triangular sail and a better universal joint design.
+Taken together, Drake’s improvements can be seen as essential to allowing the sport of windsurfing to experience world wide popularity.

+Drake’s original scientific paper titled “Windsurfing – a new concept in sailing” was revolutionary and represented a clear departure from Darby’ earlier development.
+Drake’s paper was published by Rand in 1969.

 Darby and his wife Naomi organized Darby Industries, Inc. in 1964, with his brother, Kenneth, was also active in the company.
-However, the sailboard design never gained popularity, and Darby's company ceased operations by the end of the 1960s.
-His sport, however, became an international Olympic sport which he enjoyed on his later years.
+However, their sailboard design never gained popularity, and Darby's company ceased operations by the end of the 1960s.
+His early free sail concept was primitively related to modern windsurfing however, which became an international Olympic sport in later years.